biocypher/biochatter-paper/manuscript.md

 Current-generation Large Language Models (LLMs) have stirred enormous interest in the recent months, yielding great potential for accessibility and automation, while simultaneously posing significant challenges and risk of misuse.
 To facilitate interfacing with LLMs in the biomedical space, while at the same time safeguarding their functionalities through sensible constraints, we propose a dedicated, open-source framework: BioChatter.
-Based on open-source software packages, we synergise the many functionalities that currently develop around LLMs, such as knowledge integration and retrieval augmented generation, model chaining, and benchmarks, resulting in an easy-to-use and inclusive framework for application in many use cases of biomedical informatics.
+Based on open-source software packages, we synergise the many functionalities that currently develop around LLMs, such as knowledge integration / retrieval-augmented generation, model chaining, and benchmarks, resulting in an easy-to-use and inclusive framework for application in many use cases of biomedical informatics.
 We focus on robust and user-friendly implementation, including ways to deploy privacy-preserving local open-source LLMs.
 We demonstrate use cases via a multi-purpose web app, ChatGSE (https://chat.biocypher.org), and provide documentation, support, and an open community to all interested researchers.